Warning: Excessive Schmoopiness

 It is weird.

-An hour later Annie wakes to a room full of pink and purple balloons tied to the end of her bed, some decorated with cartoon babies and "It's a Girl!" in bright bold lettering.
-The bedside table is covered in flowers and a few stuffed animals.
+An hour later Annie wakes to a room full of pink and purple balloons tied to the end of her bed, some decorated with cartoon babies and storks and "It's a Girl!" in bright bold lettering.
+The bedside table is already covered in flowers and cards of congratulations and even a few stuffed animals.

 The baby asleep in his arms, Jeff sits beside her bed and watches her stir to consciousness.
 Annie blinks at him, face scrunching in discomfort as she tentatively lifts herself into a seated position against the pillows.